-Within the Proton customer base, what is the balance between large volume applications like energy or materials processing vs small scale analytical use?
+Within the Nel customer base, what is the balance between large volume applications like energy or materials processing vs small scale analytical use?

-Proton sells fewer large hydrogen generators, but they are higher value.
-Industrial applications make up a large proportion of Proton’s hydrogen generator revenue.
+Nel sells fewer large hydrogen generators, but they are higher value.
+Industrial applications make up a large proportion of Nel’s hydrogen generator revenue.
 We offer customers a cost-effective, safety-driven, process-beneficial hydrogen supply approach.

 Are there reasons someone would opt to use cylinders rather than a hydrogen generator?